btrettel/blastersim/to-do.md

 - Why doesn't `u_cv` just get `u` from `e`?
 - Does plunger impact before the dart exits the barrel cause inaccuracy?
+- Why is the derivative of total energy with respect to `x_dot` unstable in the one CV exact solution test?

 ***